misiektoja/spotify_profile_monitor/docs/usage.md

 File names are sanitized for every platform, not only the one running the export, so the directory stays readable after you copy it to another OS or to a FAT or exFAT volume.
 Separators (`/`, `\`, `|` and `:`) become a dash and keep the spacing the playlist name had, so `Techno / House` becomes `Techno - House` and `techno/electronica` becomes `techno-electronica`.
 The remaining characters Windows rejects (`*`, `?`, `"`, `<` and `>`) are dropped, leftover double spaces are collapsed and emoji are kept.

-A progress bar shows how far the export has got while each playlist's tracks are downloaded.
+The destination is printed before the profile scan starts, so you can see where files will go without waiting for the scan to finish.
+Exports are written afterwards, from the tracks the scan already downloaded, so `--export-all-playlists` costs no extra Spotify requests.
+A progress bar shows how far the export has got.
 It is drawn only in an interactive terminal, so redirected output and log files are unaffected.

+`CSV_FILE_FORMAT_EXPORT` and `CLEAN_OUTPUT` apply to these files the same way they apply to `-l`.

 An existing export file is never appended to.
 If the file is already present from an earlier run, that playlist is skipped with a message.
 Pass `--force` to replace existing exports: